rubensbiork/team-dashboard/README.md

 # team-dashboard

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+It creates charts dinamically for football teams.

-## Build & development
+# Build & development
+Run `npm install && bower install`.

-Run `grunt` for building and `grunt serve` for preview.
+Then `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.